Trans-Nzoia County: Economy and industry

 Trans Nzoia County boasts a diverse and vibrant economy, with agriculture playing a central role.
 The county is known for its significant contributions to Kenya's food security, primarily through large-scale maize production.
 To enhance this sector, the County Government of Trans Nzoia has established milling plants in Kitale Town, Endebess, and Matisi, promoting value addition to agricultural produce.
 Furthermore, there is a strong focus on agricultural training, with colleges disseminating modern farming technologies.
 The county also invests in irrigation systems in areas like Endebess, Kwanza, Saboti, Cherangani, and Kiminini to ensure a reliable water supply for crops.
 Mechanization is made more accessible through subsidized agricultural machinery, including tractors, ploughs, and planters, supporting farmers in maximizing their productivity.

 Tourism is another growing sector in Trans Nzoia County, with initiatives aimed at improving infrastructure and diversifying the tourism experience.
 Efforts include the preservation and protection of key sites, the establishment of tourist information centers, and the modernization of traditional bomas at the Kitale Museum.
 The county is also developing new tourism products such as amusement parks and eco-tourism ventures.
 To attract more visitors, comprehensive tourism marketing and investment strategies are being implemented, along with the classification of tourist establishments to ensure high standards of service.

 Trade and commerce are vital to the county's economy, with significant investments in market infrastructure.
 The County Government of Trans Nzoia is renovating existing markets and constructing new business kiosks and sanitation blocks to create a conducive environment for traders.
 Trade shows and exhibitions are regularly hosted to promote local products and foster business growth.
 Additionally, the county is enhancing cross-border trade by forming and operationalizing cross-border associations, facilitating smoother trade relations with neighboring regions.

 Through these strategic initiatives, Trans Nzoia County is steadily strengthening its economic foundation, ensuring sustainable growth and development across agriculture, tourism, and trade sectors.

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.